 What makes all of this even harder?
 Time-limited medical appointments.

 How can this impact you?
-Without clear understanding of medical information, patients are more likely to skip medical tests, go to the ER more often, and have difficulty managing chronic illness.
+Without clear understanding of medical information, patients are more likely be hospitalized, take medications improperly, skip needed tests, go to the ER more often, and have poorer health outcomes.

 My son’s cancer led me to start Zaggo.